materialdigital/application-ontologies/tensile_test_ontology_TTO/README.md

 + [Tensile Test Ontology (TTO)](https://github.com/materialdigital/application-ontologies/blob/main/tensile_test_ontology_TTO/pmdao_TTO.ttl) | TTL file of the TTO in this repository
 + [Standard ISO 6892-1:2019-11](https://www.beuth.de/de/norm/iso-6892-1/316885984) | The ISO standard the TTO development is based on
 + [Visualization of preferable tensile test data structure](https://github.com/materialdigital/application-ontologies/blob/main/tensile_test_ontology_TTO/Tensile_Test_Data_Structure_DIN_ad-hoc.pdf) | Visualization of a preferable tensile test data structure, which is the result of an ad-hoc group of the DIN EN ISO 6892-1 standardization committee; basis for TTO development
-+ [PMD core ontology (PMDco)](https://github.com/materialdigital/core-ontology) | The mid-level ontology in the field of materials sciences and engineering (MSE) the TTO is based on
++ [PMD Core Ontology (PMDco)](https://github.com/materialdigital/core-ontology) | The mid-level ontology in the field of materials sciences and engineering (MSE) the TTO is based on
 + [Ontopanel tool](https://yuechenbam.github.io/src/main/webapp/index.html) | A tool created for domain experts based on [diagrams.net](https://www.diagrams.net/) that facilitates visual ontology development and mapping for FAIR data sharing in materials testing (more information in open access [scientific paper](https://link.springer.com/article/10.1007/s40192-022-00279-y))
 + [Protégé tool](https://protege.stanford.edu/) | A tool used for the creation of ontologies; especially, annotations and relations were included in the ontology by applying the Protégé tool